markdryan/subtilis/docs/Subtilis.md

 That may look a bit weird but that's how it currently works.

-* Note this is not currently supported.
-You can't specify explicit dimension sizes for either the arguments or the return types of a function. *
+*Note the following feature is not currently supported.
+You can't specify explicit dimension sizes for either the arguments or the return types of a function.*

 The dimension of that array can be specified as well so that it is known at compile time, e.g.,